-- 1. After the GATE 2021 examinations, candidates' responses will be available at GOAPS, which can be downloaded. - 2.
-Answer keys for various GATE 2021 papers will be displayed in GATE 2021 website. - 3.
+- 1. After the GATE 2022 examinations, candidates' responses will be available in their account at GATE 2022 website, which can be downloaded. - 2.
+Answer keys for various GATE 2022 papers will be displayed in GATE 2022 website. - 3.
 Candidates may submit their contests on the answer keys provided for a very limited time period against a payment. - 4.
 Evaluation of examination papers will be finalized and GATE results (Score) will be announced. - 5.
-GATE 2021 scorecard will be made available for the qualified candidates from GOAPS.
+Qualified candidates can download score card from their accounts at GATE 2022 website.